Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 To never give up learning about the condition you are living with, or trying to improve.
 Keep trying to live as full a life as possible.

 It’s okay to take a break.
-Continually living with your thoughts on improving and growing can get tiring, and it’s okay to coast for a time but don’t ever stop trying.
+Continually living with your thoughts on improving and growing can get tiring, and it’s okay to coast for a time, but don’t ever stop trying.

 Doug and talk about this often, and it goes for both of us.
 I ask Doug to never stop trying to live as fully as he can, and he asks that I do the same.
-Doug is appreciative of my help and support but not at the expense of me losing quality of life, and only being defined as a care partner

 4. Don’t Pull Away

-I think this is more of an issue for me than it is for Doug but still, we both have our moments.
+I think this is more of an issue for me than it is for Doug, but still, we both have our moments.

 Sometimes, when I get scared of our future or when I get afraid of being alone, instead of drawing closer to Doug, I pull away.

-Funny thing is, when Doug and I talk about this, when I get vulnerable enough, and get rid of my pride enough to discuss my fear, it all kind of dissipates, and I am surprised at how we both are actually feeling similar feelings.
+Funny thing is, when Doug and I talk about this, when I get vulnerable enough, and get rid of my pride enough to discuss my fear, it all kind of dissipates, and I am surprised at how we both are feeling similar feelings.

 5. Experiment And Don’t Be Afraid To Try